openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 ::

+   #FIXME this can be done with a systemd override in
+   # /etc/systemd/system/docker.service instead.

    # CentOS (and other systemd distros)
-   # Edit /usr/lib/system/systemd/docker.service to set:
+   # Edit /usr/lib/systemd/system/docker.service to set:
    MountFlags=shared

    # Restart the Docker daemon